alex-larkin/Utilities/VBAMAcroSync README.md

 **On Word Close:** Exports all modules from Normal.dotm → folder

 **Git-Aware Design:**
-   - Folder is source of truth after Git operations (pull/push).
+   - When opening Word, folder is source of truth after Git operations (pull/push).
+   - When closing Word, document template is source of truth.
+Changes overwrite contents in folder, and are then confirmed in Git interface
    - IMPORTANT: These macros have no conflict detection.
 Git handles merge conflicts.

+   (Note to user: Care must be taken not to edit the Macros in external editors such as VS Code while Word is open, as once Word is closed VMS_AutoExit() will overwrite any changes.)

 ## Daily Workflow with GitHub Desktop